BOM-98/investIQ-project-3/README.md

 ### Fixed:

 - yfinance imposed limits on information that could be fetched on the day before submission.
 This resulted in my code throwing errors due to 'Unauthorized Access' if a limit was reached and halting the program.
-As a result, I had to generate a csv version of my fundamentals data for the Dow Jones that the program could fall back to if it could not fetch financial information.
+As a result, I had to generate a `.csv` version of my fundamentals data for the Dow Jones that the program could fall back to if it could not fetch financial information.

-- Using the yfinance api caused some problems as there was a lot of nan or missing values in the fundamentals I was looking for.
-To handle this and prevent errors, I removed any companies that had nan values in their fundamentals.
+- Using the yfinance api caused some problems as there was a lot of `NaN` or missing values in the fundamentals I was looking for.
+To handle this and prevent errors, I removed any companies that had `NaN` values in their fundamentals.

 ### Not fixed: